Atin17/Machine-Learning/README.md

 # Machine-Learning
-Implementation of basic machine learning algorithms using data from UCI machine learning repository.
+Implementation of basic machine learning algorithms using datasets from UCI machine learning repository.